Treats muscle spasms. This medicine is a muscle relaxer.

 - Your doctor will prescribe your exact dose.
 Your dose may need to be changed several times in order to find out what works best for you.
 This medicine is given through a needle directly into your spinal cord.

-- If your muscle spasms get better with the test dose, then you may be able to start using this medicine all the time.
-You will need to have a special pump placed under your skin, which will pump medicine directly into your back all day.
+- If your muscle spasms get better with the test dose, you may be able to start using this medicine all the time.
+You will need to have a pump placed under your skin, which will pump medicine directly into your back all day.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how baclofen works.
 Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or any kind of infection.
 Tell your doctor if you used baclofen before, and if you had problems when you stopped using it.

 - Ask your doctor for an Emergency Card listing the symptoms that may happen if you get too much or too little medicine.
 Carry the card with you at all times.
 Learn what the pump alarm sounds like and what to do if the alarm goes off.